SplashtopInc/public-helm-chart/readme.md

+# Create a public Helm chart repository with GitHub Pages

 ## Create a helm chart from scratch (or copy your own)
 As a pre-requisite of this stage, you need to have the Helm CLI installed and initialized.
 Please find here the instructions in case you haven’t install Helm client yet.